Creating Geometry

 import GeometryOps as GO

-# Packages for coordinate transformation and projection
+# Coordinate transformation and projection

 import CoordinateTransformations